-The aggregate production, road repairs, site preparation and bulk sample crushing and hauling is being done by SOW Construction Limited Partnership, a joint venture between Moncrief Construction Limited, a large Kenora-based construction contractor and Wabaseemoong Independent Nations, in whose traditional territory the Project is located.
+The aggregate production for road repairs and site preparation is being done by SOW Construction Limited Partnership, a joint venture between Moncrief Construction Limited, a large Kenora-based construction contractor and Wabaseemoong Independent Nations, in whose traditional territory the Project is located.
 This work had largely been completed during the Quarter.
+Road repair work will commence over the third quarter.

-The 5,000 tonne bulk sample collected from the project site in 2021 has been crushed, and approximately 30 tonnes has been sent to Saskatchewan Research Council ("SRC") for concentrate production test work and DMS pilot work.
-A further portion may be sent to Europe to produce trial quantities of the petalite product and/or further test work to advance the understanding of Separation Rapids material for use on the ceramic and EV markets.
+The 5,000 tonne bulk sample collected from the project site in 2021 has been crushed, and approximately 30 tonnes was used to produce petalite and lepidolite concentrates at Saskatchewan Research Council .
+A further portion was sent to Europe to produce trial quantities of the petalite product and/or further testwork to advance the understanding of Separation Rapids material for use on the ceramic and EV markets.
+The testwork to convert petalite concentrate to lithium hydroxide continues in Finland.

-Preparation work is underway on request for proposal ("RFP") packages which would go out to select engineering houses to bid on a definitive feasibility study ("DFS") for Separation Rapids.
-After the RFP process, Avalon would select a best fit group to then kick-off the DFS work.
+Work has progressed on defining a preferred engineering house for bid on a definitive feasibility study ("DFS") for Separation Rapids.
 This work is expected to take place in mid-calendar 2023.